 reminding government entities of their obligations under these laws and how to comply.
 We have also published a Guide to Open Government

-, and you can contact our Victims and Citizens Services office to get information on how to obtain public records and conduct open meetings.
+, and you can contact our Public Protection Section to get information on how to obtain public records and conduct open meetings.

 Department lawyers prosecute and oversee investigations of public corruption cases.
 Our department has handled hundreds of criminal cases against elected and appointed officials.